iot4b/docs/README.md

 [Follow the link](https://github.com/ever-iot/docs/blob/main/Contracts.md#smart-contracts)

 ## Custom smart contracts
-You can create your own smart contracts to enhance the functionality of existing devices or to integrate devices with one another and with third-party systems.
+You can create smart contracts to enhance the functionality of existing devices or to integrate devices with third-party systems.

 # Are you a vendor?